CS2401-Fall2021/lab4-Population/README.md

 ### Method 3
-You are tasked with predicting the population in 50 years, but you don't know exactly how many moose or wolves are there to start, but as soon as your grad students come back from counting, you want to be ready to submit your report to the department.
+You are tasked with predicting the population in 50 years, but you don't know exactly how many moose or wolves are there to start, but as soon as the grad students come back from counting, you want to be ready to submit your report to the department.

+Write a function to calculate the moose and wolf population in a given number of years

-Should you do this recursively?
+* Should you do this recursively?
 Or iteratively?
+(2 pts)

+* Why?
 (5 pts)

-Why?
-(5 pts)

-What edge cases should you consider?
-(5 pts)
+* What edge cases should you consider?
+(3 pts)

-Implement the proposed solution.
+* Implement the proposed solution.
 (10 pts)

+* If you start with 180 moose and 10 wolves, what is the moose population in 50 years(3 pts)?

 ### Method 4
 Good news!
 You got a grant to start a smaller study where you get to choose how many moose you bring into a population of 5 wolves.
-But your grant requires you to have exactly 200 moose and 25 wolves at some point in the next 50 years.
+But your grant requires you to have exactly 500 moose and 25 wolves at some point in the next 50 years.
 How many moose do you start with?

+Write a function that calculates the number of moose to start with given the starting number of wolves, a target number of wolves and moose, and the maximum number of years you have to reach your target

-Should you do this recursively?
+* Should you do this recursively?
 Or iteratively?
 (5 pts)

-Why?
+* Why?
 (5 pts)

-What edge cases should you consider?
+* What edge cases should you consider?
 (5 pts)

-Implement the proposed solution.
+* Implement the proposed solution.
 (10 pts)

+* How many Moose should you start with if you begin with 5 wolves and want to reach a population of 500 moose and 25 wolves at some point within the next 50 years?